MPTB/HDD-Activity-Agent/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**If your feature request is related to a problem or a pre-existing feature, please elaborate:**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Describe your problem in a clear and concise manner.
+E.g., It inconveniences me when [...]

-**Describe the solution you'd like**
+**Describe the solution you'd like:**
-A clear and concise description of what you want to happen.
+Give us a clear and concise description of the solution to the aforementioned problem you would like to see implemented, be it a new feature added or a pre-existing feature altered.

-**Describe alternatives you've considered**
+**Descride your alteration(s) and/or new feature(s):**
-A clear and concise description of any alternative solutions or features you've considered.
+Elaborate clearly and concisely, and give us precise instructions on, how you think this feature could be altered to make for a better user experience.

-**Additional context**
+**Miscellaneous:**
-Add any other context or screenshots about the feature request here.
+You can include screenshots to provide further context to your problem(s)/solution(s)/alteration(s)/request(s).